PassiveLemon/lemonix/other/Install-guide.md

 Hardware config should be in `/etc/nixos-backup/` if needed.

 Perform any manual tasks.
 Ex:
-- Git clones to the appropriate locations like AWM libraries.
-(Until I can figure out a solution to this)
+- Git clones to the appropriate locations like AWM libraries (Until I can figure out a solution to this)
 - Lanzaboote `sbctl create-keys` `sbctl enroll-keys`
+- Bat theme cache build

 ```
 nix run home-manager/release-24.05 -- init --switch
 home-manager switch --flake .#lemon@silver
 reboot
 ```

+The system should be set up and ready for use.
+The only thing left after this is stuff that isn't managed by Nix, such as web logins, application settings, etc.